Calming Skin With Calendula

 The species of marigold used to make calendula skin care products is Calendula officinalis, which is also known as a pot (as in a container) marigold.
 Not an especially showy flower, it bears yellow petals around a golden flowerhead on a short, dark green stalk.

 Calendula has been used as an herbal medicine for thousands of years.
-It used to be employed in making teas for calming the stomach, but nowadays it is more commonly used in small amounts to make creams for skin care.
+It used to be employed in making infusions for calming the stomach1, but nowadays it is more commonly used in small amounts to make creams for skin care.

 How Effective Is Calendula For Acne?